tomjaguarpaw/H2/posts/good-design-and-type-safety-in-yahtzee.markdown

 single source of truth!

 Let's add a type to avoid "boolean blindness".
-The type of `allRollsBetter` still does not guarantee that it does the right thing with its argument but it does make any deviation glaringly obvious.
+The type of `allRollsBetter` still does not guarantee that the implementation does the right thing with its argument but it does make any deviation glaringly obvious.

 We don't need to know what the program does to apply this refactoring.
 It requires the uncontroversial `LambdaCase` language extension.